-Ankit Garg, a victim of gross medical negligence, shared his personal experience during the session on denial & violation of patient rights in India, which indeed touched the participants.
-Shakuntala from SATHI and Arun Gadre, a member, Alliance of Doctors for Ethical Healthcare (ADEH) presented the narratives and analysis of documentation of 24 such cases collected from across India.
-Dr Gadre pointed out that Terrorising tactics are also being used to intimidate patients to succumb to commercial pressure.
-In the following session on patients’ rights charter, Shakuntala shared about a campaign for patients’ rights charter which is adopted by National Human Rights Commission (NHRC) however is still waiting for Health Ministry to adopt it.
-Dr Abhijit More, Health activist in the next session talked about the curious case of Clinical establishment Act (CEA), which was enacted in 2010 by the parliament and is adopted by 11 states and 6 union territories.
+Ankit Garg, a victim of gross medical negligence, shared his personal experience during the session on denial & violation of patient rights in India, which indeed touched a chord with the audience(?).
+Shakuntala from SATHI and Arun Gadre, a member, Alliance of Doctors for Ethical Healthcare (ADEH) presented the narratives and analysis of documentation of 24 cases collected from across India.
+Gadre pointed out that terrorising tactics are also being used to intimidate patients to succumb to commercial pressure.
+In the following session on patients’ rights charter, Shakuntala shared about a campaign for patients’ rights charter which is adopted by National Human Rights Commission (NHRC); however, it is still waiting for Health Ministry to adopt it.
+Abhijit More, health activist talked about the curious case of Clinical establishment Act (CEA), which was enacted in 2010 by the parliament and is adopted by 11 states and 6 union territories.
 He traced the status of implementation of CEA in different states and discussed contentious issues in the framing of CEA.
-Dr Sundar Raman, a public health professional, argued that people want regulation for the affordability of Health services and trust.
+Sundar Raman, a public health professional, argued that people want regulation for the affordability of health services and trust.
 But unfortunately, CEA is silent on these points and is focusing on infrastructure, input, and human resources.

 Standard treatment protocol and rate regulation

 J.N.
-Srivastava from National Health Systems Resource Centre (NHSRC) gave a detailed presentation on STGs and discussed challenges faced in the implementation of STGs such as robustness of STG development process, bringing all stakeholders on board, endorsement by professional associations, participation by patient groups, usage by public & non-public sectors, linking with service package and system of periodic revision.
+Srivastava from National Health Systems Resource Centre (NHSRC) gave a detailed presentation on mention the full form of STG once here STGs and discussed challenges faced in the implementation of STGs such as robustness of STG development process, bringing all stakeholders on board, endorsement by professional associations, participation by patient groups, usage by public and non-public sectors, linking with service package and system of periodic revision.
 Discussion during this session flagged that without STGs, purchase of care from private sector cannot be made reasonable.
 It was also, said that it may be easier to make STGs for simple procedures but it would be challenging to prepare and implement STGs for complicated medical conditions due to variability of associated medical factors and line of treatment required to address those.

-Next day of the workshop started with a session on rate regulation which seem to be the most contentious and challenging component in the regulation of private sector.
-Arun Gadre described six variables in determining rates in private sector (3).
-He further shared genuine concerns regarding rate standardization such as would senior doctors get more fees?
+Day II of the workshop started with a session on rate regulation which seem to be the most contentious and challenging component in the regulation of private sector.
+Gadre described six variables in determining rates in private sector (3).
+He further shared genuine concerns regarding rate standardization such as if senior doctors should get higher fees.
 What about geographical variation?
 It was asserted that without socio-political push, with technical solutions alone, it is not possible to regulate the rates.
-Drawing upon own experience, Jayant Kumar Singh, a victim of exorbitant charging in corporate hospitals, quoted the central government’s response to supreme court in Aadya’s case (4) -‘healthcare is an industry, they can’t be under any price control.
+Drawing upon his own experience, Jayant Kumar Singh, a victim of exorbitant charging in corporate hospitals, quoted the central government’s response to supreme court in Aadya’s case (4) ‘healthcare is an industry, they can’t be under any price control.
 Its an open market and they can charge anything’ and raised the question that where to go and what to do in such case of exorbitant, irrational charging in private hospitals.
-Dr Puneet Bedi, a practicing gynaecologist from corporate hospitals, shed light on crucial role played by insurance companies in deciding charges by private hospitals.
+Dr Puneet Bedi, a gynaecologist practicing in the corporate sector, shed light on the critical role played by insurance companies in deciding charges of private hospitals.
 He cogently advised that patients must negotiate the bill.
-There is always the scope to bring it down and it happens regularly.
+There is always the scope to bring it down and it happens regularly, he stressed.

 Policy directions for regulation of healthcare